Holiday inspiration currently loading...

 The 1000-year-old Urquhart Castle on the northern shore is a wonderful solid counterpoint to any ethereal images on the sonar.
 Exploring its ruins – dating from the 13th to 16th century – tune into resonant stories to complement loch vistas that perhaps inspired legendary Gaelic bard Domhnall Donn when he was imprisoned here.
 And what others once strode the medieval Great Hall?

 You’ll have afternoon free sightseeing time in Inverness before dinner – check out Britain’s first post-Reformation Cathedral, the stately 1830s castle or the fine modern art gallery and museum.
 You could venture just outside the city to evocative Culloden Battlefield: discover tales of warring clans which may be more complex than you realise!
 Or just stroll along the river or Caledonian Canal, taking in Highland views.

 Day three – discover Britain’s true top spot!

-After breakfast, hit the tracks for the fabled Far North Line train trip from Inverness to Wick.
+After breakfast, hit the tracks of the fabled Far North Line, taking the train from Inverness to Wick.
 Sit back, relax and admire the passing scenery on this four hour journey that meanders past distilleries, salmon rivers, castles and the vast peat expanse of the bird-filled Flow Country.
 The rail-line passes through areas of genuine wilderness, far from any road, linking small settlements in what was once a more-populous area.
 Your tour leader will be on hand to answer questions and share insights and will organise a picnic lunch on the train en route!

 After being picked up at Wick station, you’ll delve the unique vistas and wild ambience of mainland Britain’s far north.
 While John o’Groats, where you’ll later overnight, steals the headlines, first you will visit mainland Britain’s genuine – and unspoilt – most northerly and north-easterly spots.